DallanQ/tiny_towns/QA.md

 > Just played a game where one had the Obelisk of the Crescent and built 3 Factory’s (correction Trading Post) in a row and filled the rest of their board automatically with the green buildings.
 Needless to say they won in spectacular fashion.
 Did we play these cards correctly?

-It sounds as if you were not playing the Trading Post correctly:
+It sounds as if you were not playing the Trading Post correctly.
-Quote:
-You can use multiple Trading Posts to construct a single building, but at least 1 non-Trading Post resource must be used.
+However, the rules states that "you can use multiple Trading Posts to construct a single building, but at least 1 non-Trading Post resource must be used."
 Granted, with three of them and the Obelisk one building could be built every turn, but it would be limited to one a turn.
 It's a very strong combo but of course building it all is not trivial.

 [end-of-game-keep-placing-cubes](https://boardgamegeek.com/thread/2264487/end-of-game-keep-placing-cubes)

-> If you get to a state in game were you'll never be able to build another building, but still have empty squares without resource... are you required to keep placing resources (as called out by Master Builder) before you can be finished?
+> If you get to a state in game were you'll never be able to build another building, but still have empty squares without resource.
+Are you required to keep placing resources?

-Rules state this:
-Quote:
-When your town is filled with resources and you cannot (or choose not to) construct any buildings, your town is completed.
-You are out of the game and can start calculating your score.
-(You no longer take turns naming resources as the Master Builder.)

-The answer is in the rules quote(First line) “when you cannot, or choose not to construct any buildings, your town is completed.”
-So you could just forfeit the game whenever you want.
+Rules states that " A player may continue to place resources and name resources as the Master Builder as long as they have space for the resources in their town, even if it will not be possible for them to construct any buildings."

 [scoring-a-tailor-and-silva-forum](https://boardgamegeek.com/thread/2544006/scoring-a-tailor-and-silva-forum)
->  I built four Tailor buildings in the center squares.
-I took the Silva Forum Monument.
-Tailor buildings were in a cluster so what is the score?
-> 5 each Tailor building for 20 points?
-> 5 each for Tailor buildings using Silva Forum for 20 points?
-> 5 total for Tailor buildings and 5 total for Silva Forum?

-Each Tailor is 5 pts and Silva Forum is 5 pts (1 + 4 For 4 contiguous Tailors).
-Total 25pts.

 [opaleyes-watch-question](https://boardgamegeek.com/thread/2215196/opaleyes-watch-question)

 > The card states, "Immediately place 3 unique buildings on this card.
 Whenever a player on the left or right of you constructs 1 of those buildings, take the building from here and place it on an empty square in your town."
 Is this mandatory?
 Do I have to place one of those buildings if I don't want to yet?